RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/use-case-overview.md

 # Use Case Overview

-Based on this information, Pecunia Corp. handed you these policies and requirements about _Credit Card Dispute_ to you.
+Based on the process chosen by Pecunia Corp., the business team handed you these policies and requirements about a _Credit Card Dispute_.

 ## Background